ktmeaton/obsidian-public/academic/Eaton_et_al._2022_Plague_in_Denmark_1000-1800.md

 ## Data Availability

 Raw sequence reads have been deposited in NCBI BioProject PRJNAXXXXX.
-Archaeological metadata is provided in the supplementary information (Dataset SI).
+Archaeological metadata is provided in the supplementary information (Table S1).

 ## Acknowledgments